microsoft/vscode-azure-iot-edge/README.md

 For Python developers, you can develop and deploy [Python module](https://docs.microsoft.com/azure/iot-edge/tutorial-python-module)
 - [Python for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

+For Node.js developers, you can develop and deploy [Node.js module](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-node-module)

 We will soon support other languages and more services on Azure IoT Edge.

 ## Commands